Junzhou-Chen/junzhou-chen.github.io/_pages/about.md

 # News

-- One second paper was accepted by [ACM Sensys 2025](https://sensys.acm.org/2025/)
+- One second author paper was accepted by [ACM Sensys 2025](https://sensys.acm.org/2025/)
 - I have awarded the **NSF Student Travel Grant Award** for 2024 ACM/IEEESymposium on Edge Computing
 - I have awarded the **Best Poster Award** at 2024 Graduate Symposium!
 - I have awarded the **International Student Opportunity Scholarship**.
 Thanks to the generous contributions from alumni and friends of the university!